Find information about our terminal, including accessibility, safety, security, Biosecurity Tasmania, pets and lost baggage.

 Qantas Freight Building

-Corner of Long and Johnson Road
+Corner of Long Street and Johnson Street

 Hobart Airport, TAS 7018